Schedule Webhooks from Next.js

-Posthook provides the scheduling layer that serverless functions cannot.
-Schedule a hook from any server-side code — API route, server action, middleware — and receive the delivery at a Next.js API route when the time arrives.
+Posthook handles the scheduling.
+One API call to schedule a hook from any server-side code (API route, server action, middleware), and the delivery arrives at a Next.js API route when the time comes.

 Install